isbeorn/nina.docs/docs/tabs/options/equipment.md

 ### Auto Focus Filter

-From this screen, it is possible to set (or unset) an autofocus filter, which will be used by the autofocus routine (if the User FilterWheel Offsets under Focuser Settings is set to On).
+From this screen, it is possible to set (or unset) an autofocus filter, which will be used by the autofocus routine (if the *Use FilterWheel Offsets* setting under *Focuser Settings* is set to On).
 This can be done by simply selecting a filter in the list, and clicking on the *Set as Default AF Filter* button.
 The same button can be used to unset the Auto-Focus Filter.